moderndatacompany/dataos.info/docs/quick_guides/depot_creation_cli/index.md

-# Depot creation with DataOS CLI
+# Depot Creation with DataOS CLI

 !!! info "Information"
     Depot is a DataOS Resource that simplifies connectivity to different data sources by abstracting the complexities of the underlying systems.
 This guide provides step-by-step instructions for creating a Depot using CLI.